NU Hospitals is the only hospital to have a separate department catering to male patients with infertility and impotence.

-Erectile dysfunction can occur in men at any age.
-According to studies by the National Institute of Health, 5% of men at the age of 40, and approximately 15%-25% of men at the age of 65 or older, have some degree of erectile dysfunction.
+Erectile dysfunction can occur in men of any age.
+According to studies by the National Institute of Health, 5% of men at the age of 40, and approximately 15%-25% of men at the age of 65 or older have some degree of erectile dysfunction.
 Erectile dysfunction affects all races and crosses all ethnic and economic boundaries.

 Impotence can also be caused due to diabetes.
 Of all the conditions male diabetics face, impotence is the most personal.
 But it is also very common.
 The overall incidence of impotence in men with diabetes is two to five times higher than it is in the general male population.
 This does not mean that impotence is inevitable or permanent.